syngenta/PrecisionAgDriftCalculator/README.md

 the field is long and wide and that the water body runs along the entire edge of the field.

-If a boom sprayer sprays up to the edge of the wheeat, we can uese FOCUS SW drift curves to calculate:
+If a boom sprayer sprays up to the edge of the wheat, we can use FOCUS SW drift curves to calculate:

   - The deposition curve over the ditch
   - The total deposition in the water body assuming we know the ditch width and the PPP application rate

-If a boom sprayer moved itself 1m into the field (i.e) a 1m crop buffer, we could similarly calculate deposition curve.
-The idea is that if you subtracted the 1m curve from the edge of field curve, you would be left with the drift that resulted from spraying the 1m wide strip from field edge into the field.
+If a boom sprayer moved itself 1m into the field (i.e) a 1 m crop buffer, we could similarly calculate deposition curve.
+The idea is that if you subtracted the 1 m curve from the edge of field curve, you would be left with the drift that resulted from spraying the 1 m wide strip from field edge into the field.

 There is the potential to use this idea to refine drift depositions for banded applications where bands run parallel to the ditch